-The individual income tax rate is 30 percent, and the corporate tax rate is 50 percent.
-Other taxes include a value-added tax (VAT) and an insurance tax.
-The overall tax burden is 12.4 percent of GDP.
-Government spending is equivalent to 22.1 percent of the domestic economy.
-Public debt has declined to below 45 percent of GDP as the government completes its debt reduction under the Heavily Indebted Poor Countries Initiative.
+The top personal income tax rate is 30 percent, and the top corporate tax rate is 50 percent.
+Other taxes include a value-added tax and an insurance tax.
+The overall tax burden equals 11.8 percent of total domestic income.
+Government spending has amounted to 25 percent of total output (GDP) over the past three years, and budget surpluses have averaged 7.3 percent of GDP.
+Public debt is equivalent to 26.7 percent of GDP.

-Despite some progress, the regulatory environment still imposes significant burdens on entrepreneurs.
-Minimum capital requirements to launch a company exceed twice the average level of annual income.
-With development of a modern labor market lagging, the informal sector is the source of most employment.
-The government subsidizes state-owned utilities (water, electricity, and oil) and controls other prices.
+The regulatory environment still imposes significant burdens on entrepreneurs.
+Minimum capital requirements to launch a company exceed the average level of annual income.
+With development of a modern labor market lagging, the informal sector accounts for most employment.
+The government subsidizes state-owned but poorly managed water, electricity, and oil utilities and controls other prices.